crypto-org-chain/chain-docs/docs/getting-started/advanced-tmkms-integration.md

 ```
 After building the enclave image, you should obtain 3 [enclave's measurements(PCRs)](https://docs.aws.amazon.com/enclaves/latest/user/set-up-attestation.html#where): PCR0 (SHA384 hash of the image), PCR1 (SHA384 hash of the OS kernel and the bootstrap process), and PCR2 (SHA384 hash of the application).
 Take a note of the **PCR0** value.

-And also create and take a note of **PCR4** manually which is uniqure across ec2.
+And also create and take a note of **PCR4** manually which is unique across ec2.
 ```bash
 $ printf "PCR4: %s\n" $(INSTANCE_ID="$(curl http://169.254.169.254/latest/meta-data/instance-id -s)"; python -c"import hashlib, sys; h=hashlib.sha384(); h.update(b'\0'*48); h.update(\"$INSTANCE_ID\".encode('utf-8')); print(h.hexdigest())")
 ```